bwinter/tha/THA_FACILITATION.md

+# One wee before THA
+- [ ] Collect or have someone else collect colored Post-Its
+- [ ] Collect or have someone else collect pens

 # Two days before THA
 - [ ] Have the entire team read the [THA Getting Started Guide](https://docs.google.com/document/d/1h34W05UgqHF935SNWxZK8hoSBYK-w3-wBwSPPr1FpD8/edit).
   - This helps lay the groundwork for the exercise and gives folks a chance to ask questions and align as a team before moving forward.
 - [ ] Create a [spreadsheet or RealtimeBoard](https://docs.google.com/document/d/1YI7hGKT-MEA43pecXZK4mdfYHpUV3dmriad7H3plcZE/edit#heading=h.gleuwr3p64nm) to capture votes and notes.
+    - [ ] Link to spreadsheet
+    - [ ] Link to Miro board
   - The goal of these tools is to allow an easy way to capture data, vote, and have an artifact to look back on.
   - [ ] (Optionally) Set up a remote video conference for the meeting if needed.